merajabi/merajabi.github.io/_posts/2020-07-26-what-is-variant-the-perfect-application-of-visitor-pattern.md

 Ok, I hope the problem is clear now, so what's the solution?

-A solution might look like this: We create a function that does something with any type we need and store a pointer to each function in an array of function pointers.
+The solution might look like this: We create a function that does something with any type we need and store a pointer to each function in an array of function pointers.
 Later at runtime we can call these functions based on their index.

 ```cpp
 using T1 = int;